Smart Social Media for Community Theatre

 • Cast Lists.
 Tends to be the most shared content on theatre pages.

-Productions are only part of your story.
+Remember, productions are only part of your story.
 Social media should also support the bigger picture:

 • Fundraising.
 Share donor stories, highlight impact, and include clear calls to give.